danioxoli/HotSpotAnalysis_Plugin/README.md

 ___
 ### Installation - macOS

-**1)** PySAL 2 is included in the core libraries, no dependencies installation required
+**1)** PySAL 2 is included in the core libraries of the current LTR QGIS version (3.10), no dependencies installation is required

 **2)** Download the zip of the repository folder: https://github.com/danioxoli/HotSpotAnalysis_Plugin/archive/qgis3pysal2.zip